From Celtic Folklore to Musical Rom Coms

 The team met through their university’s drama society and cemented their relationship at the North Wall theatre, where they have recently been made an associate company.
 All bar one have now graduated.
 The challenge, as for so many young companies, will be to find a way to keep the ties from snapping as the distance between them stretches.

-— The Guardian on Poltergeist Theatre
+— The Guardian on Poltergeist Theatre in 2018

 Hereafter by Chloë Lawrence-Taylor (2018)